rmsrosa/UnitfulAssets.jl/README.md

 Currency dimensions are created for each currency, along with its reference unit.
 Being an extension of [Unitful.jl](https://github.com/PainterQubits/Unitful.jl), currency units play nicely along with Unitful's quantities.

-An `ExchangeMarket` type is also defined as an alias for `Dict{Tuple{String,String},Real}`, in which the tuple key contains the quote-ask currency pair (e.g. `("EUR", "USD")`) and the value is the exchange rate for the pair.

-Based on an given exchange market instance of `ExchangeMarket`, a conversion can be made from the "quote" currency to the "base" currency.
-This conversion is implemented as an extended dispatch for `Unitful.uconvert`.

-An `ExchangeMarket` type is defined as `Dict{CurrencyPair,ExchangeRate}`, in which `CurrencyPair` is a tuple of Strings with the ISO-4217 alphabetic codes corresponding to the base and quote currencies and `ExchangeRate` contains a positive Number with the corresponding quote-ask rate for the pair.
+An `ExchangeMarket` type is defined as `Dict{CurrencyPair,ExchangeRate}`, in which `CurrencyPair` is a tuple of Strings with the ISO-4217 alphabetic codes corresponding to the base and quote currencies and `ExchangeRate` contains a positive `Unitful.Quantity` with the corresponding quote-ask rate for the pair.

 Based on an given `ExchangeMarket` instance, a conversion can be made from the "quote" currency to the "base" currency.
 This conversion is implemented as an extended dispatch for `Unitful.uconvert`.